Delaware Technical Community College: Academics

-Delaware Technical Community College has "Connected Degree" agreements and programs with other higher education institutions in the state.
-Individuals may earn an associate degree at Del Tech and then transfer previously earned credits to other Delaware institutions at a possibly lower cost to the student.
+Delaware Technical Community College has "connected degree" agreements and programs with other higher education institutions in the state.
+Individuals may earn an associate degree at Del Tech and then transfer previously earned credits to other Delaware institutions, possibly at a lower cost.
 Of the more than 200 connected degree agreements, most are with are with the University of Delaware, Delaware State University, and Wilmington University.

 In the 2019–2020 school year, 14,029 students were enrolled in Delaware Tech.
 The gender ratio for that year is ~0.65 female and ~0.35 male.
 Students out-of-state can be expected to take classes at 2.5 times the cost as in-state students.
-Although a more expensive option for out of state residents, in-state students are eligible to apply for the Delaware SEED Scholarship, which is intended to reduce the burden on the student to just books and course fees.
+Although a more expensive option for out-of-state residents, in-state students are eligible to apply for the Delaware SEED Scholarship, which is intended to reduce the burden on the student to just books and course fees.